NdAbdulsalaam/Google_crash_course_on_python/README.md

     <img src="https://seeklogo.net/wp-content/uploads/2020/12/python-logo.png" alt="python logo" valign="middle" height="60px"> Coursera: Crash Course on Python
 </h1>

-This repository contains all the solution **coding exercises ** as notebook of the course assessments done by me.
+This repository contains solutions to **coding exercises** as notebooks prepared by me.

 :mailbox_with_mail:
 - All the codes were tested and passed on coursera.